FrontEndFoxes/curriculum/workshop/mini2.md

 First, add Axios's library to your project dependencies.
 To do so in Code Sandbox, click on `File Editor` tab -> `Dependencies` -> `Add Dependency` and search for `axios`

-Import axios into the component where we will perform our API call - `App.vue`.
+Import Axios into the component where we will perform our API call - `App.vue`.
 In that component's script block, add this line:

 ```
 import axios from "axios";
 ```

 All our calls will use the same base URL with different endpoints.
-Right under the import for axios, add the base URL to Axios' options:
+Right under the import for Axios, add the base URL to Axios' options:

 ```
 axios.defaults.baseURL = "https://dog.ceo/api";